← All Articles

 How do you set up a dry-dropper?

 Tie on a floaty, visible dry fly, then attach 12–24 inches of tippet to the bend of its hook and tie on a weighted nymph.
 Lengthen the tippet for deeper water and shorten it for shallow.
+Use fluorocarbon for the dropper and keep the dry on mono so it floats.
 Cast, drift drag-free, and set the hook whenever the dry dips or pauses.

 What is a hopper-dropper?

 A hopper-dropper is a dry-dropper rig that uses a buoyant foam hopper (grasshopper imitation) as the top fly with a nymph below.
-It's a North Georgia summer staple — trout eat the hopper on top and the nymph below when terrestrials are active.
+It's a North Georgia summer staple — trout eat the hopper on top and the nymph (an ant, beetle, or Pheasant Tail) below when terrestrials are active from roughly June through September.
+Fish it tight to grassy banks where hoppers fall in.

 When should you use a dry-dropper rig?

 When searching unfamiliar water, fishing riffles and pocket water, in summer with terrestrials, or when a few fish are rising but most are feeding subsurface.
-It's less ideal in very deep, fast water (use a heavier nymph rig) or during a heavy single-insect hatch (match it with one dry).
+It's the best rig for figuring out whether trout are looking up or feeding deep.
+It's less ideal in very deep, fast water (use a heavier nymph rig), during a heavy single-insect hatch (match it with one dry), or in very cold winter water (tight-line nymphing controls depth better).

 Fish two flies, double your odds